Syngio/JailbreakArchive/README.md

 | test.rbxl     | 2017          |  X       | X                | X          |          |

 # **File Suggestions**
-Create an issue including your file, and I'll verify if it's a real map, if so, I will make sure to include it in here!
+File suggestions are welcome.
+Just create an issue including your file, and I'll verify if it's a legit map, if so, I will make sure to include it in here! (and of course, credit you).